-The Taxing Master provides an independent and impartial assessment of legal costs incurred by an individual or company involved in litigation ("taxation of costs").
-This means, that they assess the fair and reasonable amount that one party has to pay to the other side.
-There are currently 2 Taxing Masters in Ireland, both of whom are based in Dublin.
-(See 'Where to apply').
+The Office of the Legal Costs Adjudicators provides an independent and impartial assessment of legal costs incurred by an individual or company involved in litigation (this is now called the adjudication of costs) in the High Court, Court of Appeal or the Supreme Court.
+This means that it assesses the fair and reasonable amount that one party has to pay to the other side.
+There are currently 2 Legal Costs Adjudicators (a Chief Legal Costs Adjudicator and a Legal Costs Adjudicator) in Ireland, both of whom are based in Dublin.
+(See 'Where to apply' below).

-Usually, costs are taxed at the end/conclusion of a case, but this doesn't always happen.
-Sometimes, a Court may award costs in respect of certain applications prior to the final conclusion of the case.
-The party that is claiming the costs (usually, the successful plaintiff or defendant) must demonstrate that the costs they are claiming were proper and reasonable, given the circumstances.
+Usually, costs are adjudicated at the end of a case, but this doesn't always happen.
+Sometimes, a court may award costs in respect of certain applications prior to the final conclusion of the case.
+The party that is claiming the costs (usually, the successful plaintiff or defendant) must demonstrate that the costs they are claiming were appropriate, fair and reasonable, given the circumstances.
 There are two main types of costs:

-Party and Party Costs: These are essentially all the costs, charges and expenses that are reasonably incurred by one of the parties in the action, for the purposes of the case.
+Party and party costs: These are essentially all the costs, charges and expenses that are necessary and appropriate for the purposes of the case.
 It's important to remember that all the costs may not be allowable and if you are claiming these costs, you must be able to justify why they were incurred and why those costs should be allowed.
 The courts have held in the past that you are bound when conducting your case to remember that your adversary may in the end have to pay your costs (or you may have to pay theirs) so it pays to be mindful of costs at all times.

 Charges to clients

-- Summary of the legal services you were provided with
+- A summary of the legal services you were provided with

-- Details of all the charges that were incurred the the nature of these charges
+- Details of all the charges that were incurred and the nature of these charges

 How to apply

-If you wish to have your costs subject to taxation, you should instruct your solicitor to forward a special form (called a 'Requisition to Tax' form) to you , so that the Bill of Costs can be subject to taxation.
-When you receive this form, you sign and return it to your solicitor who will then set the matter down for taxation.
-You will then be notified by your solicitor of the date of the taxation and you should attend the hearing.
-It's important to remember that you have the option of retaining a legal representative for the taxation hearing.
+If you wish to have your costs subject to adjudication, you should instruct your solicitor to complete a special form, called a 'Notice of Application for Adjudication of Costs' form, so that the Bill of Costs can be subject to adjudication.
+It is now possible for legal practitioners to do this electronically.
+You will then be notified by your solicitor of the date of the adjudication and you should attend the hearing.
+It's important to remember that you have the option of retaining a legal representative for the adjudication hearing.

 Where to apply

-Further information about taxation hearings and the taxation of costs process is available from the website of the Courts Service.
+You can get more information about adjudication of costs from the website of the Courts Service.